Nightwatch

 "Yes, I need to rest."

-A couple of hours later, I woke and checked my phone again.
+A couple of hours later, I wake and check my phone again.
 A new message from the Handsome Man.

 "You do and undo."